codedarkness/dwm/README.md

 * center - centers dmenu in the middle of the screen
 * border - adds a border around the dmenu window
 * mouse support - dmenu will have basic mouse support
+* numbers - add text which pisplays the number of matched and total items
+* lines below pront - vertical list starts at the same horizontal line that the prompt is drawn
+* line height - sets the minimum height of dmenu line

 ![dwm - darknesscode](/config-files/images/dwm.png)